 Students entering the graduate program must take a theory qualifying examination at the conclusion of their first year of study during the Spring semester.
 The theory qualifying examination is a standard exam taken by all students in the same cohort.
 The exam is graded on a pass/fail basis.
 Students who fail the examination may take it a second time but will not be allowed to enroll for course work beyond the thirty-semester hours MA requirement or their first year of PhD residence (whichever case applies) until successfully completing the qualifying exam.
 Students who fail the examination on their second attempt will be asked to leave the program.
 In the latter case, a student may petition the graduate committee for a review of the student’s record and performance in the program.

-A dissertation proposal must be submitted and defended within six months of completing the candidacy examination.
-Students may apply to the graduate committee for a six-month extension if circumstances warrant.
-The student must submit a dissertation proposal describing the topic of the doctoral dissertation, the theoretical relevance of the research problem, and the methods of research.
+Students must submit a dissertation proposal describing the topic of the doctoral dissertation, the theoretical relevance of the research problem, and the methods of research.
 The proposal is to be discussed and approved by the student’s graduate committee and a reader from outside the department.
 All dissertation proposals must also be reviewed by the Office of Institutional Compliance for human subjects research issues.

 The external reader for the PhD dissertation must be from outside Northeastern’s sociology department.
 He/she can be from another department at Northeastern, or from another university.
 The expectation is that the external reader holds a regular faculty appointment and a PhD.
 The external reader should be in place and participate in the defense of the dissertation proposal.